Sources of Support

 Buckinghamshire Social Services

-They publish a directory of services available which can be requested by phoning 01296 387821.
+Directory of services available which can be requested by phoning 01296 387821.
+Also a Bucks online directory listing all organisations offering a service.

 01296 316042